UnorthodoxThing/WebDev-HowTo-snippets/slideshow/README.md

 # Slideshow

-A responsive fullscreen slideshow that allow users to cycle through elements (images).
+A responsive fullscreen slideshow that allow users to cycle through their images.

 ## Keynotes